cs-plus-plus/Spring-Break-Adventure/README.md

-Sure!
-Here's the updated `.md` file with a **Spring Break Adventure** theme instead of the Halloween one:

----

 # 🌴 Spring Break Adventure Game - CS++ Code Sprint 🌞

 Welcome to the **Spring Break Adventure Game**!
-In this 90-minute code sprint, you and your team will build a sunny, text-based adventure game where players explore tropical destinations, encounter quirky characters, and collect exciting souvenirs along the way.
+In this 3-day code sprint, you and your team will build a sunny, text-based adventure game where players explore tropical destinations, encounter quirky characters, and collect exciting souvenirs along the way.
 Your goal is to create a playable game with clear, object-oriented code using arrays and ArrayLists.

 ---